ktaylor63/southeast/site/content/our-changing-climate.md

 There are 67 southeastern national wildlife refuges from Louisiana to North Carolina situated along coasts. **Rising sea levels are expected to flood as much as 30% of the habitat on our coastal national wildlife refuges, potentially displacing protected wildlife.** Some places most vulnerable places to sea level rise are found in the Mississippi Delta, the Florida Keys, the Everglades, and the North Carolina coast.

-## Video: There’s Nothing Level About Sea Level
+## Video: There’s nothing level about sea level

 {{< youtube id="6H_7fTsNiFk" title="There’s Nothing Level About Sea Level" >}}

-## How We’re Responding
+## How we’re responding

 After two years in development, the U.S. Fish and Wildlife Service finalized the [Climate Change Strategy](https://www.fws.gov/home/climatechange/strategy.html) in September 2010.
 It is a call to action, impossible to ignore:
 **We must respond to rising global temperatures to continue fulfilling our mission.**